Best Practices 12 min read

 Key Takeaways

-• Target under 30 seconds for first response times—customers abandon after 2 minutes of waiting
+- Target under 30 seconds for first response times—the benchmark average is 15 seconds and customers abandon after 2 minutes

-• Limit concurrent chats to 2-3 per agent—pushing beyond 5 degrades quality and satisfaction
+- Limit concurrent chats to 2-3 per agent—quality degrades beyond 4-5 and CSAT scores drop measurably

-• Track first response time, CSAT, and first contact resolution weekly to identify improvement opportunities
+- Track first response time, CSAT, and first contact resolution weekly—these three metrics predict overall chat quality

 Frequently Asked Questions